 Fixed fee advice being delivered on an ongoing basis is a wonderful thing for a practice when it works well, and it IS something that fee-based practitioners should be factoring in to their business development plan.
-For the clients it removes cost uncertainty, which is often a major barrier for ongoing engagement, and it delivers cashflow certainty.
+For the clients it removes cost uncertainty, which is often a major barrier for ongoing engagement, and it delivers cashflow certainty for both parties.
 It also has the advantage of breaking advice fees down into palatable chunks for clients, which often eliminates price or cost objections.
 For the practitioner the emphasis shifts from a constant search for the next engagement to delivering ongoing value to those who already value you.

 So, delivering advice on an ongoing basis for a fixed regular fee makes sense for an advisory firm and its clients.

 The issue is that typically when we set up a fixed-fee advice agreement we agree to the range of services or functions which will be delivered for that regular fee (and we price the service accordingly), but the scope changes after the agreement has begun.